 And when he finds it, he lays it on his shoulders, rejoicing; And after coming to his house, he calls together his friends and neighbors, saying to them, "Rejoice with me, for I have found my sheep that was lost" (Luke 15:4 - 6, HBFV).

 Jesus opens his parable by asking a rhetorical question.
 He asserts (assuming the person was a good shepherd) that anyone who owns 100 sheep would naturally leave the 99 that are safe to search for the one that is lost.

 When the sheep is found it is treated with kindness and love as opposed to receiving correction since it was common for these animals to lose their way.
 The person who owns the animal not only rejoices but also informs his friends of what happened so that they too could rejoice.

 It should be obvious that the parable does not present a real life situation.
 In the real world, one would want to know the details of how ninety-nine animals were to be protected while the shepherd was gone.

-Even today, the herdsman would call a friend or family member to watch over the flock if he expected to be gone for an extended period.
-Or perhaps the good shepherd knows the area where the sheep are grazing to be safe for the few hours he would be gone.
-If the herd would be in danger, he probably would not leave all of them to search for just one.
-These mundane details, however, would do nothing to teach the lesson intended.
+Would the herdsman call a friend or family member to watch over the flock if he expected to be gone for an extended time?
+On the other hand, perhaps the shepherd knows an area where the sheep could graze and be safe for the few hours.
+Adding such mundane details, however, would do nothing to teach the lesson Jesus intends.